OtherAndrew/jellyCTF-writeups/forensics/oshi_mark.md

 >
 > oh, what's the key? well i pulled it out of my ass. i call it my ass-key.

-Not that much help but it does give me some clues.
+Not much help but it does give me some clues.

 When I copied and pasted the emojis into a text editor, I noticed some strange spacing between the emojis.